 Babie Nayms by David A. Woodbury, quality paperback, 245 pages, $8.50 at Amazon, Kindle edition $3 — Thousands of suggested first names for whitish babies who don’t have strong ethnic or pseudo-ethnic roots — an entirely new, and irreverent, look at the phenomenon of naming babies with sections on contrived names, palindromes, surnames as given names, and, for the first time, no attempt to separate girls’ names from boys’ names.

 Recommended reading: The Narrative of Henry Tufts by Henry Tufts, Jr., edited by Daniel Allie.
 Written by David Woodbury‘s fifth-great-grandfather (on the Woodbury side) and first published in 1807, this book is back in print after more than 200 years.
-Being the firsthand account of what Thomas Wentworth Higginson called “an uncommonly misspent life,” the Narrative js the, by turns, hilarious, distressing, moral, immoral, informative, misleading, and all-around unforgettable autobiography of Henry Tufts, thief, preacher, fortune-teller, charlatan, family man, ladies’ man, Indian doctor, prisoner, jailbreaker, soldier, deserter, and ethnological observer.
+Being the firsthand account of what Thomas Wentworth Higginson called “an uncommonly misspent life,” the Narrative is the, by turns, hilarious, distressing, moral, immoral, informative, misleading, and all-around unforgettable autobiography of Henry Tufts, thief, preacher, fortune-teller, charlatan, family man, ladies’ man, Indian doctor, prisoner, jailbreaker, soldier, deserter, and ethnological observer.
 Rich in outrageous anecdotes and fascinating historical detail, this book is sure to enthrall readers to this day.
-Edmund Pearson wrote that this is “probably the first extensive American criminal biography,” and T. W. Higginson described Henry Tufts as “a man whose virtues might doubtless have been very useful to us, had he possessed any, but whose great historical value lies, strange as it may seem, in his vices.” =available for Kindle and in quality paperback at Amazon.com=
+Edmund Pearson wrote that this is “probably the first extensive American criminal biography,” and T. W. Higginson described Henry Tufts as “a man whose virtues might doubtless have been very useful to us, had he possessed any, but whose great historical value lies, strange as it may seem, in his vices.”
+As his direct descendent, David Woodbury doesn’t feel half bad about his own occasional lapses into dissipation and wantonness. =The Narrative of Henry Tufts is available for Kindle and in quality paperback at Amazon.com.=

 Let me also recommend Black Friday: An American Jihad.
 I was privileged to serve as editor for this novel.
 While it augurs an effect on the United States more eerie than a prolonged nightmare, Black Friday sets forth in convincing detail what a small enclave of Islamic extremists could do to bring about the collapse of the American ideal.
 Indeed, in this breakout novel by Greg J. Gardner, a cadre of terrorists brings about a transformation in this country that no one now anticipates.
 And yet, Gardner’s narrative of unfolding horrors is neither a condemnation of Islam nor anthem to America’s virtues.
 It is a play-by-play through several harrowing weeks in the tribulation of ordinary people who comprise the bedrock of America during the course of a continuing nationwide atrocity.
 Gripping, engrossing, and graphic without being grotesque, I can argue that Black Friday is precisely what would happen, from the White House to the newsrooms across the continent to the back roads around every town, when a few dozen well-trained, well-coordinated, and determined fanatics do what, in their perverse minds, God demands of them.